everypinio/hardpy/docs/index.md

     ---

-    Save results in CouchDB or JSON, and optionally push to StandCloud.
+    Store results and logs in CouchDB, JSON, or your own backend, and optionally push to StandCloud.

     ---